wote-dev/wote-dev/README.md

 **[Spaces](https://web.simplr-app.com)** - Enterprise Auto Assigning Task Manager
 Building modern team collaboration tools with server-side rendering, real-time features, and enterprise-grade security.

-## 💼 Track Record

-✅ **400% Organic Traffic Growth** - Delivered measurable results for key client
-✅ **Sales-to-Tech Expertise** - Unique perspective bridging business needs & technical solutions
+## 💡 Highlights

+- **Proven Impact:** Drove a 400% increase in organic traffic for a key client, demonstrating a strong ability to deliver measurable business outcomes through technical solutions.
+- **Bridging Business and Tech:** Leverage a background in sales to build user-focused applications that solve real-world problems and align with strategic goals.
-✅ **Modern Stack Mastery** - Next.js 15, React 19, TypeScript, Tailwind CSS 4
+- **Modern Full-Stack Development:** Proficient in building and deploying scalable, performance-first web applications using a modern stack that includes Next.js 15, React 19, TypeScript, and Tailwind CSS 4.
-✅ **Full-Stack Capability** - End-to-end development from database to deployment
-✅ **Performance-First** - Server-side rendering, optimized loading, scalable architecture
+- **End-to-End Project Delivery:** Experienced in the complete development lifecycle, from database design with PostgreSQL and Supabase to building RESTful APIs and deploying on Vercel and AWS.

 ---